01 Mar PHANTOM THREAD

-You’re probably thinking – isn’t it “always” about the mother in psychoanalysis?
-Well, no, not in every case – but here in Phantom Thread it is.
-We see how Reynolds’s mother haunts him, standing aloofly aside, a ghost of a memory in her wedding dress.
-The one he sewed especially for her when he was just a young teenage boy.
+Is it “always” about the mother?
+Not in every case – but here in Phantom Thread it is.
+Reynolds’s mother haunts him, standing aloofly aside, a ghost of memory in her wedding dress.
+The one he sewed, especially for her, when he was just a young teenage boy.
 He wanted to please her.
-He wanted to do anything to be as close as he could.
+And he would do anything to be as close to her as he could.

-But, if she was as aloof in life (and likely she was) as she is in his memory and in her death; he couldn’t get close enough at all.
-There she is, this phantom mother: cold, unsmiling.
-She is clearly out of reach.
+But if she was as aloof in life as she is in his memory (and her death) he couldn’t get close enough.
+There she is, this phantom mother: cold, unsmiling, clearly out of reach.
 And, he can’t get over her loss.
 A loss he couldn’t control.

-Reynolds has a sister.
-Her name is Cyril (Leslie Manville).
-She’s a constant in his life and work (he’s a sought after successful couturier in London at his House of Woodcock.)
-But she’s her mother’s daughter just as he’s his mother’s son.
-How could they connect to anyone emotionally?
+Reynolds’s sister, Cyril (Leslie Manville), is a constant in his life and work (he’s a sought-after couturier in London at his House of Woodcock.)
+But she’s her mother’s daughter, as he’s his mother’s son.
+How can they connect to anyone?
 Even to each other.
 It isn’t safe.
-They were lonely kids and now they’re lonely, isolated, adults.
-I’m sure they expect to be hurt or left; and they can’t let that happen again.
+Lonely kids, they’re lonely, isolated, adults, expecting to be hurt or left.
+They won’t let that happen again.

 So, Reynolds has never married.
 Neither has Cyril.
 And, brother and sister are inextricably linked, needing each other (they have no one else) but also needing control.
-They can’t let down their prickly guards to allow affection or softness; that’s dangerous for children helplessly unable to get the love they need.
-It becomes just as dangerous as adults who still have that lonely, scared child living inside them.
+They can’t let down their prickly guards to allow affection or softness.
+That’s dangerous for children helplessly unable to get the love they need.
+Moreover, that fear doesn’t stop, becoming just as dangerous in adults who still have that lonely, scared child living inside them.

-Now, Reynolds controls women through the making of their garments just as he controls any woman who dares get close to him at all.
-He wants a woman there; but he holds them at arms length – just as his phantom mother kept him and now keeps him in her death.
+Now, in The Phantom Thread, Reynolds controls women through the making of their garments just as he controls any woman who dares get close to him at all.
+He wants a woman there, but he holds them at arm’s length – just as his phantom mother kept him and now keeps him in her death.

 Reynolds must have his way; no one can make him deviate from his obsessive rules; or his overly structured and tightly wound life.
-He must keep to his schedule, the way he eats and when; but mostly he must keep all emotions under unyielding restraint.
-He must control his hungers.
+He must keep to his schedule, the way he eats, and when; but mostly he must keep all emotions under unyielding restraint.
+He must control his emotional hunger.

 With a deeply unresolved mother loss – whether it’s because she died too early or was unreachable in life (I’d guess both for Reynolds Woodcock) a hungry boy must keep his need for love in check.